 "Aside from José Iturbi's music, virtually the only excuse for this one is Mario Lanza, a singer whose talents would be conspicuous even outside a film devoted to opera.
 He can act as well as sing.
 But his efforts in both directions are hampered by an inconsequential story which enmeshes him with Kathryn Grayson—a girl who neither sings nor acts in his league."

-MGM Filmed 1949-1950; released 1950 Directed by Norman Taurog Screenplay by Sy Gomberg and George Wells
+MGM Production period Oct.
+1949-March 1950; released 1950 Directed by Norman Taurog Screenplay by Sy Gomberg and George Wells

 Principal Cast: Kathryn Grayson, Mario Lanza, David Niven, J. Carrol Naish, Clinton Sundberg, Rita Moreno.

-Lanza sings: The Toast of New Orleans; Be My Love (twice, in duet with Kathryn Grayson); The Tina-Lina; Boom Biddy Boom Boom; Carmen: Flower Song; snippets of Martha: M’Apparì and L’Africana: O Paradiso; La Traviata: Libiamo, Libiamo Nei Lieti Calici (with Grayson); I’ll Never Love You (twice); The Bayou Lullaby (with Kathryn Grayson); Madama Butterfly: Vogliatemi Bene (with Kathryn Grayson).
+Lanza sings: The Toast of New Orleans; Be My Love (twice, in duet with Kathryn Grayson); The Tina-Lina; Boom Biddy Boom Boom; Carmen: Flower Song; snippets of Martha: M’Apparì and L’Africana: O Paradiso; La Traviata: Libiamo, Libiamo Nei Lieti Calici (with Grayson) [see movie clip below]; I’ll Never Love You (twice); The Bayou Lullaby (with Kathryn Grayson); Madama Butterfly: Vogliatemi Bene (with Kathryn Grayson).
 Colour, 97 minutes

 Comments by Derek McGovern